mateoltd/py-fusion/README.md

 - Detailed operation statistics
 - Support for glob patterns to select source folders
 - Automatic caching of empty source folders after merging (with ability to restore them later)
+- Backup and undo functionality to revert merge operations

 ## Requirements